charliemj/charliemj.github.io/colophon.md

 ---
 Colophon

-This site is powered by <a href="http://jekyllrb.com">Jekyll </a>

-This theme is based off of [@brianmaierjr](https://twitter.com/brianmaierjr)'s [Long Haul](https://github.com/brianmaierjr/long-haul).
+This site is powered by <a href="http://jekyllrb.com">Jekyll </a> and this theme is based off of [@brianmaierjr](https://twitter.com/brianmaierjr)'s [Long Haul](https://github.com/brianmaierjr/long-haul).

-A big change I made was to add a SVG to overlay on the banner image to create the sloping effect.
+A change I made to the theme was to add a SVG to overlay on the banner image to create the sloping effect.
 In the original code, this was accomplished in CSS by positioning a rectanglular div and rotating it by two degrees.
 I discovered that on larger screens, the banner image would peak out underneath the rectangle.
 To fix this, I added

 ```css
 #tri{